SelecTree: Tree Detail

-Leaves Lanceolate to Elliptic and Hollylike, Glossy Dark Green, No Change, Evergreen to Partly Deciduous.
+Leaves Lanceolate to Elliptic and Hollylike, Dark Green, No Change, Evergreen to Partly Deciduous.

 Flowers Inconspicuous.
 Flowers in Spring or Winter.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Brown, Yellow Acorn, Small (0.25 - 0.50 inches), fruiting in Winter or Summer.

 Shading Capacity Rated as Dense in Leaf.